mozilla/blurts-server/.github/pull_request_template.md

 - [ ] All acceptance criteria are met.
 - [ ] Jira ticket has been updated (if needed) to match changes made during the development process.
 - [ ] Jira ticket has been updated (if needed) with suggestions for QA when this PR is deployed to stage.
+- [ ] If a feature flag is needed, make sure to notify the team, add it in heroku, and make SRE tickets to add it to stage/prod